sail1972/loopback-example-database/README.md

 Each REST API can be viewed at [http://localhost:3000/explorer](http://localhost:3000/explorer)

 ###Discovery
-Now that we have the `account` table created properly in the database, we can discover (reverse engineer) the LoopBack model from the existing database schema.
+Now that we have the `account` collection created properly in the database, we can discover (reverse engineer) the LoopBack model from the existing database schema.
 Change to the `loopback-example-database/server` directory and run:

 ```sh
 cd server #change back to the server dir